‘Bachelorette’ Rachel Spoilers: Engagement ‘Will Happen’ – Who’s The Lucky Guy?

-The Bachelorette star Rachel Lindsay has already narrowed her choices for potential husbands down to 15 guys and one of them is rumored to be a top contender for her final rose.
-Falling in love at warped speed is the norm when it comes to being the lead on ABC’s popular reality TV series and it appears that Rachel’s journey to find a husband is going even better than expected.
+Bachelorette star Rachel Lindsay has already narrowed her choices for potential husbands down to 15 guys, and one of them is rumored to be a top contender for her final rose.
+Falling in love at warped speed is the norm when it comes to being the lead on ABC’s popular reality TV series, and it appears that Rachel’s journey to find a husband is going even better than expected.

 According to blogger Reality Steve, Rachel will end up getting engaged to “one of the 15 guys” who have made it through several rose ceremonies.
-And that begs the question most fans want to know – who is the lucky guy who has captured Rachel’s heart and was it love at first sight?
+And that begs the question most fans want to know: Who is the lucky guy who has captured Rachel’s heart, and was it love at first sight?

 Warning: The Bachelorette Season 13 spoilers ahead.